 If you find our free coverage of Blyth Harbour useful, why not consider joining up ?
 Membership costs £25 for life, and you can download all our harbour coverage and official "Big Ship" sailing directions in PDF form to keep offline.
 Members also have access to 1667 charts and UK tidal flow atlases in full screen zoomable format, plus iPad format charts, and the ability to lay these charts over Google Earth satellite imagery with variable transparency.
 Membership is a great tool for those who move around at sea.
 Find out more, CLICK HERE

-Approaches to Blyth Harbour are clear and straightforward from the South, the wind turbines on the Eastern pier will be clearly seen from a good distance...
-At night the lighthouse at the end of the East Pier (Fl(4)10s) has a good range, and approaches from the South are covered by its white sector (safe) sector.
+Approaches to Blyth Harbour are clear and straightforward from the South, but the wind turbines on the Eastern pier which were a good landmark have been taken down; a single large wind turbine remains in the vicinity of the Lead in lights At night the lighthouse at the end of the East Pier (Fl(4)10s) has a good range, and approaches from the South are covered by its white sector (safe) sector.
 See full pilotage details:

 At night this dangerous area is covered by the red sector (F.R) of the East Pier Lighthouse, the turn in towards the harbour not being made until this light disappears and the normal characteristic flashing white light can be seen.